nikiapost/Assignment_2/README.md

 • What is the license
 Self_dialogue_corpus is licensed under the BSD 3-Clause "New" or "Revised" License.
 This is a permissive license similar to the BSD 2-Clause License, but with a 3rd clause that prohibits others from using the name of the copyright holder or its contributors to promote derived products without written consent.

 Description/paper that came out with the data, used to extract the above info: https://arxiv.org/pdf/1809.06641.pdf

-2.MEASUREMENTS
+# MEASUREMENTS
 Firstly, by checking the dataset:
 a.	there was no clear separation between a user and a system, as it is one human making the dialogues for both user and system, and
 b. there was no train/dev/test split.